Mylodon: First description

 The taxonomic history of Mylodon is complex.
 It has involved confusion and equivocation with other mylodont forms such as Glossotherium and Paramylodon over a long period of time.
 Some of this complexity can be attributed to the first describer of the genus itself, who is Richard Owen (1804-1892).
-Owen, one of the most important explorers of the Victorian era, was concerned from 1836 with fossil finds brought back by Charles Darwin from his pioneering voyage on the HMS Beagle to South America.
+Owen, one of the most important explorers of the Victorian era, was concerned from 1836 with fossil finds brought back by Charles Darwin from his pioneering voyage on HMS Beagle to South America.
 The collection also included a mandible from Punta Alta near Bahía Blanca in the south of the Argentina Buenos Aires Province (specimen number NHM 16617).
 The nearly complete specimen was distinguished by a row of teeth consisting of a total of four molar-like Teeth.
 In an extensive 1840 paper, Owen referred the mandible to the new genus he had created, Mylodon, and named the species M. darwinii (darwinii is the spelling used by Owen, but in modern times darwini is also often used; according to the Regulations of Zoological Nomenclature, the former version is correct.)
 He related the genus name to the molar-like teeth (from Greek μυλη (myle) for "molar" and ὀδούς (odoús) for "tooth", thus translating as much as "molar tooth"), with the species epithet darwinii honoring Darwin as finder of the voucher specimen.
 As a second species besides M. darwinii Owen referred in his paper to M. harlani.
 This form was based on a mandible and clavicle, both of which came from the Big Bone Lick in Boone County in the U.S. state of Kentucky, and which Richard Harlan had already described in 1831 under the species assignment Megalonyx laqueatus.
 Owen, however, recognized similarities in the construction of the mandible to his M. darwinii and renamed Harlan's form.
 Harlan used an essay two years later to comment on Owen's choice of name regarding Mylodon, which he felt was not very descriptive.
 According to him, the name could be applied to almost any extinct mammalian form because almost all of them had the posterior molars.
 Moreover, the name would be inappropriate because, starting from the Latin version dens molaris for "molar tooth" and the second part of speech don (from dens for "tooth"), there is a duplication that would translate as "molar tooth-tooth".<ref name="Harlan 1842"/ Regardless, Owen's establishment of the genus Mylodon with two species resulted in the extinct sloth representative being distributed in both South and North America.